 Here are some other options that could work for other people with large gambling debts, many of whom won’t have money available for large settlement offers;

-- if you owe less than £20,000, are renting and have very little money each month to pay to your debts, look at a Debt Relief Order;
+- if you owe less than £30,000, are renting and little money each month to pay to your debts, look at a Debt Relief Order;

 - with a house with equity, your choice is probably between an IVA and a DMP.
 I wouldn’t suggest an IVA is a good idea until you have been free of gambling for at least 6 months, preferably a year;

 - making token payments won’t solve a debt problem, but it can give you time to sort out other problems in your life;